Installing Bamboo on Windows

 - Replace 'localhost' with the real host name or IP address of your Bamboo server.

-If you want to run Bamboo as a service, then please consult Running Bamboo as a service.
+If you want your Bamboo instance always running, check how to run Bamboo as a service.

 If something is not working correctly after you have completed the steps above to install Bamboo, please check for known Bamboo issues and try troubleshooting your upgrade as described below: